GoogleCloudPlatform/genai-databases-retrieval-app/README.md

 ### Setting up your Database

 The retrieval service uses an interchangeable 'datastore' interface.
-Choose one of any of the database's listed below to set up and initialize your database:
+Choose one of the databases listed below to set up and initialize your database:

 * [Set up and configure AlloyDB with public IP](./docs/datastore/alloydb.md)
 * [Set up and configure Cloud SQL](./docs/datastore/cloudsql_postgres.md)